opensearch-project/documentation-website/_data-prepper/common-use-cases/s3-logs.md

 To use an SQS dead-letter queue, perform the following steps:

 1. Create a new SQS standard queue to act as the DLQ.
-2. Configure your SQS redrive policy [to use DLQ](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-dead-letter-queue.html).
+2. Configure your SQS re-drive policy [to use DLQ](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-dead-letter-queue.html).
 Consider using a low value such as 2 or 3 for the **Maximum Receives** setting.
 3. Configure the Data Prepper `s3` source to use `retain_messages` for `on_error`.
 This is the default behavior.

 ## Pipeline design